lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 When receiving a private key that contains an `expandedKey`,
 {{FIPS203}} stipulates in section 7.3 that before use, a "hash check" MUST be performed.
-This section stipulates two other checks on the type and length of the `expandedKey` which are ensured by this standard.
+That section stipulates two other checks on the type and length of the `expandedKey` which are ensured by this standard.